 Breakfasts are simple but nutritious.
 Sometimes you’ll even get a packed lunch if there is an early morning departure.
 The guide will recommend places for lunch and dinner.
-To read more on food and to see some of my food photos of Egypt click here and Jordan click here.

 - Beach hut (1 night – however, this didn’t happen on my trip as inclement weather washed out the campsite), Desert camp (1 night in Wadi Rum)), Hotel (7 nights)

 See photos above for room and hotels on this trip.